Introduction

 From Volume to Bags

-- To determine how many 80lb bags of concrete you need for a project, start by calculating the volume of your project area in cubic yards.
+- To figure out how many 80lb bags you need, start by calculating the volume of your area in cubic yards.

 Practical Application

-- Example Calculation: If your project requires two cubic yards of concrete, that’s 54 cubic feet (2 * 27).
-Dividing 54 cubic feet by the 0.6 cubic feet covered by one 80lb bag gives you 90 bags needed for your project.
+- Example Calculation: For example, if your project needs two cubic yards of concrete, that’s 54 cubic feet (2 * 27).
+If you divide 54 cubic feet by the 0.6 cubic feet that one 80lb bag covers, you’ll find you need 90 bags for your project.

 Estimating Concrete Quantity for a Yard Area